Boston Youth Arts Evaluation Project

 Brief History of Adolescence & Youth Development

 All of the collaborators of the Boston Youth Arts Evaluation Project have been serving youth since the 1990’s.
-Meeting together over the past three years, we have engaged in many illuminating discussions about what works effectively with teens and young adults, and what does not.
+For over three years (2008-2011), the five organizations of the BYAEP cohort met together, engaging in many illuminating discussions about what works effectively with teens and young adults, and what does not.
 Our programs have thrived because more than talking we listen to the experts themselves—the youth.
 Finding out what they want, how they think programs should be designed, and what we can improve upon has been our ongoing focus.
 As we embarked upon this project, however, we knew that we needed to consult other experts in the field to substantiate and enhance what we knew from our experience.
 We reviewed developmental theories, sought to gain a better understanding of the brain, and explored the ways in which supporting youth in the arts could aid in their growth process.
 All of this was directed toward the goals of 1) developing a framework that could best explain the work we do, and 2) creating tools that could assess the indicators and the outcomes in the framework.

 The depth of our research rooted us in the collective knowledge necessary to develop the BYAEP Framework.
 The following section provides a brief review of adolescence as a stage of life and some of the latest findings about the brains of adolescents.
 Both topics help to elucidate the necessity of addressing the specific needs of youth in our work and the ways in which youth arts development programs are ideally suited to address these needs.